Young Entrepreneurs and Innovators Competition

 To be considered for these programs, students with businesses or commercializable ideas must apply to the Young Entrepreneurs and Innovators Business plan competition by the deadline.
 Up to ten finalists are selected to visit campus to present their business or patentable idea to a panel of expert innovators and entrepreneurs.

-During the competition, students will have 15 minutes to pitch and 15 minutes of questions from the panel.
-The panel will rank order the finalists - up to five will be offered an opportunity to attend Clarkson University without payment of tuition for the remainder of their four-year undergraduate careers, through a combination of merit-based financial aid (after accounting for other aid for which the student may be eligible) and a purchase by Clarkson of 10% equity in their firm at fair market value.
+Up to five students each year will be offered an opportunity to attend Clarkson University without payment of tuition for the remainder of their four-year undergraduate careers, through a combination of merit-based financial aid (after accounting for other aid for which the student may be eligible) and a purchase by Clarkson of 10% equity in their firm at fair market value.
 These students will remain responsible for other costs incurred in connection with attendance, including expenses such as housing, meals, books and supplies.
 In addition, these students’ businesses will receive the services of the Reh and/or Shipley Centers, and will be offered space at no charge on the 3rd floor of the Peyton Hall incubator.

 *The terms for the aid, equity purchase and use of Clarkson resources described above will be subject to the terms of agreements between Clarkson and the students.